 Mussels are cultured using longlines.
-A long-line supported by a series of small floats joined by a cable or chain and anchored at the bottom on both ends.
-Mussel spat (seed) is collected on ropes or strings (droppers).
+A long-line is supported by a series of small floats joined by a cable or chain and anchored at the bottom on both ends is employed.
+Mussel spat (seed) is collected on ropes or strings (droppers) are suspended on the line.
 From each of the lines there are a number of dropper lines (up to 5m in length).
-The depth of the droppers, which is directly related to the quantity of mussels being cultured, is dependant upon a number of factors including water depth, the floatation provided and the carrying capacity of the system.
+The depth of the droppers, which is directly related to the quantity of mussels being cultured, is dependent upon a number of factors including water depth, the floatation provided and the carrying capacity of the system.